Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Engineering Personnel may only use the vest station in order to refill their vests.*

-11) All Corporation Personnel, with the exception of on-duty Security and Engineering Personnel, must always seek to reside in a location which is considered safe and under no imminent threat, if they are capable of thereof.
+11) All non-combative Corporation Personnel with the exception of the Department of Operations may never actively seek danger or interfere with Security Corps gun fights and must always seek to reside in a safe location within a corporation owned site.

+*a) In the event that a Corporation Member is unable to attain a safe location in time to avoid hostiles, said Corporation member may defend themselves without breaking any other clause in the Articles of Service.*

-*a) This clause can only be overridden by the following specific scenario; While participating in official Innovation Department Test, described under Article 3, Section 3, if it is found that there is a hostile inside of the Lower Entity Area, the Innovation Member, and possible Regulations Department spectator are exempt from breaking this clause given they follow and maintain proper procedure as written in the RD, ID, and SC guidelines.**
+*b) In the scenario of hostiles in the lower Entity Area during an official Innovation Department test described under Article 3, Section 3, all participating in the test are to follow the procedure as written in their respective guidelines.*

-*b) Security Corps members are only ever in violation of this clause if they do not follow the procedure for the scenario stated in the Sub-Clause above.*

-*c) Regulations personnel may override the following regulations if there is a Nova Corporation Member breaking legislation.*

 12) No Corporation personnel, with the exception of those who are members of an authorized Task Force Detachment and personnel ranking Class-O and above may utilize and approve usage of the equipment the Underwater Sector provides.